 Last updated on October 5, 2023

 Vulnerabilities are common to any business.
-And judging by the pace at which threat actors are advancing in their technologies, it is crucial for businesses to have the right security protocols implemented before its too late.
-Today, we will take the look at the process of vulnerability assessment, what are the types of assessment, why is important, and how you can do it.
+And judging by the pace at which threat actors are advancing in their technologies, it is crucial for businesses to have the right security protocols implemented before it’s too late.
+Today, we will take a look at the process of vulnerability assessment, what are the types of assessment, why is important, and how you can do it.

 What Is Vulnerability Assessment?

 A vulnerability assessment is the testing process used to identify, classify, and prioritize vulnerabilities in computer systems, applications, and networks.